Soapalin/IdleReader/README.md

 ### Road to v1.0
 - [] Find solution backwards compatibility with PlayerSave gob
 - [] User Testing needed
-- [] Delete debug.log after several days or when it reaches a certain size

 ### Road to v2.0
 - [] Find gameplay for prestige